turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 *   4: Developer delivers stories committed to before starting the sprint
 *   3: Developer plans stories ahead of sprint and makes some scope adjustments along the way
-*   2: Developer implements a very little of the planned sprint
+*   2: Developer implements very little of the planned sprint
 *   1: Developer does not plan or complete sprint

 ### 3. Implementation Quality